jhpyle/docassemble/_docs/background.md

 {% include side-by-side.html demo="background_action_fields" %}

+<a name="assembly"></a>The following example shows how to assemble a
+[document] in the background and then refresh the user's screen when the document has been assembled.

+{% include side-by-side.html demo="assemble-in-background" %}

+Note that the variable `the_document` only comes into existence in the background task, not in the interview itself.
+The name of the file that the interview uses is `the_letter`.
+The name `the_document` refers to a [`DAFileCollection`] object, which is passed from the background task to the user interview, and in the user interview, the object is known as `the_letter`.

 ## Comparison with scheduled tasks

 **docassemble** also has a [scheduled tasks] feature, which is similar